hlavacs/ViennaEntityComponentSystem/README.md

     auto& pos8 = VecsRegistry<MyEntityTypeNode>{}.component<MyComponentPosition>(handle); //if handle of type MyEntityTypeNode
     auto* pos9 = VecsRegistry<MyEntityTypeNode>{}.component_ptr<MyComponentPosition>(handle); //if handle of type MyEntityTypeNode

 Again, all calls are finally handed to the last version, which then resolves the data.
 Only the last version is actually checked by the compiler at compile time, and the first two version thus could result in an empty component being returned.
-You can call *has_component<C()* to check whether an entity pointed represented by a handle does contain a specific component of type *C* using any of these methods:
+You can call *has_component\<C\>()* to check whether an entity represented by a handle does contain a specific component of type *C* using any of these methods:

     bool b1 = handle.has_component<MyComponentPosition>();
     bool b2 = VecsRegistry{}.has_component<MyComponentPosition>(handle);
     bool b3 = VecsRegistry<MyEntityTypeNode>{}.has_component<MyComponentPosition>();

-The last call is only a wrapper for the concept *is_component_of<MyEntityTypeNode,MyComponentPosition>* which is evaluated at compile time.
+The last call is only a wrapper for the concept *is_component_of<>* which is evaluated at compile time.

 Additionally, you can obtain all components at once packed into a tuple:

     auto tuple_ref = VecsRegistry<MyEntityTypeNode>{}.tuple(handle); //tuple with references to the components auto tuple_ptr = VecsRegistry<MyEntityTypeNode>{}.tuple_ptr(handle); //tuple with pointers to the components

-You can access the components either by speciyfing the index, or by specifying the type (which is unique for each entity type):
+Like with any C++ tuple, you can access the components either by specifying the index, or by specifying the type (which is unique for each entity type):

-    auto  comp1 = std::get<MyComponentPosition&>(tuple_ref); //copy
+    auto  comp1 = std::get<MyComponentPosition&>(tuple_ref); //copy -  use only if the component is copyable
     auto& comp2 = std::get<MyComponentPosition&>(tuple_ref); //reference
     auto * comp3 = std::get<MyComponentPosition*>(tuple_ptr); //pointer

-Since the above calls may yield references or addresses of components in VECS, you can directly read and modify the component directly.
+Since the above calls may yield references or addresses of components in VECS, you can read and modify the component directly.
 You can also utilize *std::move()* on any of them:

     handle.component<MyComponentPosition>() = MyComponentPosition{};

 **NOTE:** references and pointers as obtained above may become eventually invalid.
 Do not store them for later use, only use them immediately and if you are sure that the entity is still valid.
-Store the handles instead, and test whether the handle is valid.
+Store the handles instead, and test whether the handle is valid before using it.
 When using multithreading, use read or write locks (see below) to ensure safe accesses.

-You can also update several components with one *update* call (again, move semantics apply):
+You can also update several components with one *update()* call (again, move semantics apply):

-    handle.update(MyComponentPosition{ glm::vec3{99.0f, 22.0f, 33.0f}, MyComponentOrientation{} }; //move semantics due to rvalue references
+    handle.update( MyComponentPosition{ glm::vec3{99.0f, 22.0f, 33.0f}, MyComponentOrientation{} ); //move semantics due to rvalue references

     MyComponentPosition pos{ glm::vec3{-98.0f, -22.0f, -33.0f} };
     VecsRegistry{}.update(handle, pos); //copy semantics due to value reference